abbycole/BioC5361_2019/Lab7/README.md

 ### Background
 In this lab exercise we will begin to learn how to use the command line to access files stored on MSI.

+### Get your login info for MSI

+  * You should already have MSI access though your x500, log in using your normal username and password, but then change into the course directory with this command:
+  * If you can't log in to MSI, click on this link: https://www.msi.umn.edu/user-agreement.
+After you agree to the user agreement you will get your login information.

 ### Connect to MSI
 - Connect to MSI using SSH.
 On a Mac this means opening the Terminal app and using SSH.
 On Windows this means using PuTTY to connect.